divakarmanivel/pokemondivision/README.md

 Pokémon Division is an online MMORPG based on the famous Pokémon gameboy games.
 It is designed to run on all devices.
 This game is a work in progress with lots of improvements to be done.

-Currently I am working on:
+In Progress Tasks:
 * Adding more pokemon to the roster - *In Progress*
-* Adding npcs for the player to interact - *In Progress*
+* Make interactable npcs - *In Progress*
 * Add a rich map generator to the game for extensive gameplay - *In Progress*
-* Add proper sprites for the character and surroundings - *Completed*
 * Add a storyline to kickstart the game - *In Progress*
 * Add a Pokédex with updated Pokémon data - *In Progress*

+Completed Tasks:
+* Add a minimap - *Completed*
+* Add proper sprites for the character and surroundings - *Completed*
+* Adding npcs - *Completed*

 # Gameplay